aecon/img3D/README.md

 # img3D

-img3 is a python package, for image processing of large, 3D (volumetric) image data.
+img3 is a python package for image processing of large, 3D (volumetric) image data.

 img3 is intended for
 * storing NumPy arrays in raw file format